 Your Perfect Getaway

 Loch Cottage is the result of a long standing project by the owners Helen and Alex, to create something that has all the facilities that discerning guests could wish for.
-Active members of the local community and passionate about the area, they are on hand to offer advice on any aspect of your holiday should you need it.
 Renovated to a very high standard with the emphasis on quality, Loch Cottage was brand new to the holiday market for autumn 2019.
-Short breaks or longer stays are available all year round.
+As active members of the local community and passionate about the area, we are on hand to offer advice on any aspect of your holiday, be it recommendations on routes for walking or cycling, restaurants, places to visit, or anything else.

 Boat of Garten is the perfect location for your holiday as it has excellent local facilities within walking distance whilst being in a great situation to explore the UK’s largest national park including the many attractions of the Spey Valley and beyond to places like Royal Deeside, the Malt Whisky Trail, the Moray coast and Inverness.